ripta/decks.js/intro-to-docker/SCRIPT.md

 Of note in the output are:

 * number of containers, which are separate "things" running;
-* number of images, which are snapshots stored on disk;
+* number of images, which are snapshots of things that *could* be running, stored on disk;
-* storage driver, which determine how images are stored on disk, usually **aufs** (advanced multilayered unification filesystem); and
+* storage driver, which determine *how* images are stored on disk, usually **aufs** (advanced multilayered unification filesystem); and
-* the kernel version.
+* the kernel version running on the docker host.

-The version of docker client and server can be retrieved using:
+The version of docker client (running on your local machine) and server (running on the docker host) can be retrieved using:

 ```
 $ docker version